rharel/webext-new-tab-tweaker/sources/README.md

 ### 1.5.0
  * Simplifies wallpaper list UI in the options page.
  * Allows download of the wallpaper URL list as a text file.
+ * Adds a dark theme to the options page (under the advanced category).
+ * Fixes a bug where the specified duration for the animation of the background/wallpaper would not be saved correctly (sometimes).

 ### 1.4.1
  * Fixes a bug where the image context menu was enabled even when the display of wallpapers was disabled.